 5. Jimi Hendrix was the headliner at Woodstock, but few people actually saw him perform.

-6. Martin Scorcese cut his chops working on the Woodstock documentary.
+6. Martin Scorsese cut his chops working on the Woodstock documentary.

 Just days before Woodstock began, organizer Artie Kornfeld struck a deal with Warner Bros.
 Studio to film the festival for possible release as documentary film.
-Director Michael Wadleigh, hastily assembled a crew, including future award-winning director Martin Scorcese, a recent N.Y.U. film graduate with only a handful of credits to his name.
-Over the course of three days, Wadleigh and his crew shot over 120 miles of footage, which Scorcese and others eventually edited down to three hours for release.
-The film went on to win an Academy Award and became one of the most profitable films of all-time, but Kornfeld’s deal, which gave financial control to Warner Bros., meant Wadleigh and Scorcese received little money.
+Director Michael Wadleigh, hastily assembled a crew, including future award-winning director Martin Scorsese, a recent New York University film graduate with only a handful of credits to his name.
+Over the course of three days, Wadleigh and his crew shot over 120 miles of footage, which Scorsese and others eventually edited down to three hours for release.
+The film went on to win an Academy Award and became one of the most profitable films of all-time, but Kornfeld’s deal, which gave financial control to Warner Bros., meant Wadleigh and Scorsese received little money.

 7. The most famous song about Woodstock was written by someone who wasn’t even there.